honnnei/Project-1-futureproof-blog/README.md

 Day 4 - Refactoring & adding more styling.

 ### What We Learned:
+- how to save data into a json file
+- how to retrieve data from a json file
+- how to add additional data into an object which already exists in our json storage
+- how to create a Date stamp with JS new Date object.

 # Challenges we overcame:
 - adding a comment array element to each post object so that we can add multiple comments